-Here is a list of public beach accesses on Sanibel and Captiva islands.
-See map below to determine proximity of public beaches to Ocean’s Reach.
+Here is a list of public beaches on Sanibel and Captiva islands.
+See the map below to determine the proximity of public beaches to Ocean’s Reach while on your Sanibel vacation.
 We’re conveniently located close to many of them!

 A | Causeway Island Beach Parks

-On both sides of the causeway islands between Fort Myers and Sanibel.
+On both sides of the causeway islands between Fort Myers and Sanibel Island.
 Great for fishing, windsurfing and picnicking, plus you can pull your vehicle right to the water’s edge to view sunsets!

 B | Lighthouse Beach